Back to the Journal

 The fear does not mean you are not ready.
 It means you understand the stakes.

 If you want a quiet place to put any of this, we built Cudly for moments like the one you might be in right now.
 A weekly journal, gentle prompts, no ads, no data sales, no community of strangers piling on.
-It is on iOS and Android.
+It is on Android now (iOS coming soon).
 We will not pretend it solves the anxiety.
 We made it because we wanted somewhere to put it.
+If you want a structured starting point, our 40 pregnancy journal prompts is the most-used post we have, and our week-by-week pregnancy tracker is a calmer alternative to the big apps.

 Mostly, though, I just wanted you to know I am thinking about you.
 From one anxious first-time mom to another, hand on belly, hand on phone: you are doing fine.
 The fear is just the love arriving early.